orbs-network/polygon/SSL.md

 ## Redeploy the node

-Run `nebula destroy` and `nebula create` just like you did the first time you deployed the node.
+Run `polygon destroy` and `polygon create` just like you did the first time you deployed the node.